marioizquierdo/enablePlaceholder/README.md

 ## Changelog ##

-2011-08-29  Mario Izquierdo Martinez <tothemario@gmail.com>
+2011-08-30  Mario Izquierdo Martinez <tothemario@gmail.com>

   * tag version 1.2.1
-  * bugfix: clearPlaceholder has to remove the placeholder attribute to not show it in new browsers
   * rewrite plugin code and spec in coffee script
+  * do not clearPlaceholder on form submit, it's enough with window.unload event
+  * add info in the README file about using enablePlaceholder with ajax forms

 2011-08-29  Mario Izquierdo Martinez <tothemario@gmail.com>